-Neff Law Firm, P.A., is a Minnesota law firm based in the Minneapolis area.
+Neff Law Firm, P.A., is an experienced Minnesota employment law firm based in the Minneapolis area with Minnesot aemployment lawyers who have over 63 years combined employment law experience.
+It is one of the leading Minneapolis employment law firms handling employee rights matters.
 A Minnesota employment attorney from Neff Law Firm, P.A., has successfully handled employee – employer legal matters for over 28 years.
 The Minnesota employment lawyers from Neff Law Firm, P.A., handle employment law matters including losing a job due to being wrongfully fired, Defense of Professional and Occupational License, discrimination, retaliation for being a whistleblower, sexual harassment and other workplace related legal cases.
-The firm's experienced Minneapolis legal counsel have over 64 years of combined legal experience helping employees who are the victims of illegal employment practices by the employer.
+The firm's experienced Minneapolis employment lawyers have over 63 years of combined legal experience helping employees who are the victims of illegal employment practices by the workers employer.

 Employment law issues are often complicated and confusing matters.
-If you think you have been treated unfairly in the workplace, Neff Law Firm, P.A., can help you better understand employee rights.
-If you are facing an employment-related dispute, trust your case to Neff Law Firm, P.A., with years of experience working in Minneapolis, St.Paul, Roseville, Edina, Bloomington, Richfield, Eden Prairie,and elsewhere in Minnesota handling:
+If you think you have been treated unfairly in the workplace, Neff Law Firm, P.A., one of the highly respected Minneapolis employment law firms can help you better understand Minnesota employment rights.
+If you are facing an employment-related dispute, trust your case to Neff Law Firm, P.A., with years of experience handling:

-- the Minnesota Equal pay for Equal Work Act -- Minnesota Statute Section 181.66, et seq.
+- the Minnesota Equal pay for Equal Work Act — Minnesota Statute § 181.66, et seq.

-- the Age Discrimination in Employment Act (ADEA)-- 29 United States Code Section 621, et seq.
+- the Age Discrimination in Employment Act (ADEA) — 29 United States Code § 621, et seq.

-- the Minnesota Age Discrimination Law -- Minnesota Statute ection 181.81, et seq.
+- the Minnesota Age Discrimination Law — Minnesota Statute § 181.81, et seq.

 - Employment legal disputes

-- Sexual harassment (quid pro quo and hostile work environment claims)-- Minnesota Statute Section 363A.01, et seq., Civil Rights Act of 1964, as amended by the Civil Rights Act of 1991 -- 42 United States Code Section 2000e–2
+- Employment Sexual harassment (quid pro quo and hostile work environment claims) — Minnesota Statute § 363A.01, et seq., Civil Rights Act of 1964, as amended by the Civil Rights Act of 1991 — 42 United States Code § 2000e–2

-- Family Medical Leave Act (FMLA) employment violations -- 29 United States Code Sections 2601–2654 and Minnesota Parenting Leave Act (requires an employer to provide an amount of time unpaid parental leave under certain circumstances) -- Minnesota Statutes Section 181.941, et seq.
+- Family Medical Leave Act (FMLA) employment violations — 29 United States Code §§ 2601–2654 and Minnesota Parenting Leave Act (requires an employer to provide an amount of time unpaid parental leave under certain circumstances) — Minnesota Statutes § 181.941, et seq.

-- Retaliation for whistleblowing arising out of employment -- Minnesota Statute Section 181.932, et seq.
+- Retaliation for whistleblowing arising out of employment — Minnesota Statute § 181.932, et seq.

 - Employee Rights

-A Minnesota employment lawyer from from the firm is available to consult with concerning employment related difficulties in the twin cities and elsewhere related to the above described legal matters and other workplace related legal issues.
+A Minnesota employment lawyer from the Minneapolis employment law firm is available to consult with concerning employment related difficulties in the twin cities and elsewhere related to the above employment legal matters and other workplace legal issues.

-If you think you have been treated unfairly in the workplace, an experienced and knowledgeable employment attorney can help you better understand your rights as an employee.
-If you are facing an employment-related dispute, trust your case to the experienced attorneys at Neff Law Firm, P.A.
+If you think you have been treated unfairly in the workplace, an experienced and knowledgeable Minneapolis employment attorney can help you better understand your rights as an employee.
+If you are facing an employment-related dispute, trust your case to the experienced Minneapolis employment attorneys at Neff Law Firm, P.A.,

-Neff Law Firm, P.A., handles a wide range of employment law cases.
-The firm's Minnesota employment attorneys have handled complex, multidistrict employment litigation in various jurisdictions throughout the United States.
+Neff Law Firm, P.A., is one of the Minneapolis employment law firms that handles a wide range of employment law cases.
+The firm's Minnesota employment attorneys have handled multidistrict employment litigation and complex workplace cases in various jurisdictions throughout the United States.

-The law recognizes and protects workers against discrimination in the workplace on the basis of race, age, gender, religion, national origin, disability, and pregnancy status.
-The employment lawyers of Neff Law Firm, P.A., are well-versed in the language of the Minnesota Human Rights Act and federal anti-discrimination laws, including the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA), and Title VII of the Civil Rights Act.
-They have successfully represented many clients in work-related discrimination cases, including those involving sexual harassment.
+The law recognizes and protects workers against employment discrimination on the basis of race, age, gender, religion, national origin, disability, and pregnancy status.
+The Minneapolis employment lawyers of Neff Law Firm, P.A., are well-versed in the language of the Minnesota Human Rights Act and federal anti-discrimination laws, including the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA), and Title VII of the Civil Rights Act.
+These Minneapolis employment attorneys have successfully represented many clients in Minnesota employment discrimination cases, including those involving sexual harassment.

 Minnesota Employment Lawyer

-Employment lawyer Fred Neff has extensive experience rendering legal help to all types of employees, including hourly wage earners, salaried employees, managers, and high-level executives.
-Whether your are a retail clerk, union worker a corporate officer, or highly educated professional, he has the skills needed to protect your rights in claims related to employment discrimination.
+Employment lawyer Fred Neff has extensive experience rendering legal help to all types of employees, including hourly wage earners, salaried employees, mechanics, managers, high-level executives, doctors, nurses and other professionals.
+Whether your are a retail clerk, mechanic, electrician, plumber, union worker, corporate officer, manager or highly educated professional, he has the skills needed to protect your rights in claims related to employment discrimination.

-When an employee informs government authorities about illegal acts taken by an employer, that employee is acting as a "whistleblower."
-Whistleblower cases generally involve the reporting of fraudulent bills or false claims against the government, including the reporting of a medical or healthcare provider for Medicare or Medicaid fraud.
+When an employee informs government authorities about illegal acts taken by an employer, that employee is acting as a “relator” also commonly referred to as a “whistleblower.”
+False Claims Act / Qui Tamcases may involve the reporting of fraudulent bills or false claims against the government, including the reporting of a medical or healthcare provider for Medicare or Medicaid fraud.

-Whistleblowing, when it uncovers significant fraud and leads to legal action against the company, is a protected act.
+A False Claims Act / Qui Tam action initiated by an employee, when it uncovers significant fraud and leads to legal action against the company, is a protected act.
 The law both protects employees and may reward them with a percentage of the money recovered by the government.
-But a claim must be brought in the correct manner.
+A False Claims Act / Qui Tam action, however, must be brought in the correct manner.
 Neff Law Firm, P.A.'s, Minnesota employment attorneys are experienced at handling Qui Tam cases.